Dynamics 365 Partner Types Explained: CSP, ISV, SI & More [2026]

 The Dynamics 365 partner ecosystem is diverse by design, allowing companies of all sizes to access implementation expertise.
 Partner type should be matched to your organization’s size, complexity, budget, and industry:

-- Indirect CSP Resellers are ideal for small businesses with straightforward needs and tight budgets.
+- Indirect CSP Resellers are smaller VARs ideal for small businesses with straightforward needs and tight budgets.

-- Direct CSP Partners serve the mid-market with full-service implementation, licensing, and support.
+- Direct CSP Partners are larger, more established VARs serving the mid-market with full-service implementation, licensing, and support.

 - Global Systems Integrators deliver enterprise-scale transformations with risk mitigation for large, complex projects.